 During year six, children will cover a range of fiction and non-fiction text types, which have been carefully chosen from current recommended lists to ensure they are of the highest quality.
 Text types will be analysed - generic features and author intent studied and children will have opportunities to write small parts of texts, specific sections of a text and whole texts as appropriate.

-During the first term children will study:
+During the Autumn term children will study:

 An adventure story unit (using flashbacks) - The Nowhere Emporium